patman15/BMS_BLE-HA/CONTRIBUTING.md

  6. Add an appropriate [bluetooth device matcher](https://developers.home-assistant.io/docs/creating_integration_manifest#bluetooth) to `manifest.json`.
 Note that this is required to match the implementation of `match_dict_list()` in the new BMS class.
  7. Test and commit the changes to the branch and create a pull request to the main repository.

+Note: in order to keep maintainability of this integration, pull requests are required to pass standard Home Assistant checks for integrations, python linting, and 100% line test coverage.

 ### Any contributions you make will be under the LGPL-2.1 License

 In short, when you submit code changes, your submissions are understood to be under the same [LGPL-2.1 license](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.